KILTprotocol/docs/docs/develop/04_specifications/00_index.md

 ---

 :::note
-This section is WIP and the end goal is for it to host all of KILT specifications.
+This section is WIP.
+The end goal is for it to host all of KILT specifications.
 :::

 List of all the specifications KILT has defined in an effort to standardize APIs and data structures across applications.